 1968 My career in archaeology (such as it was) began in my second year at secondary school.
 I had an interest in Ordnance Survey maps and history; as a smaller kid I loved grubbing around old castles and, particularly, Roman remains.

-I was sponsored by my school to do the Duke of Edinburgh Bronze Award.
-For the "Interest" section I took up going to my nearest dig; this was the South Staffordshire Archaeological Society Saturday excavations at Wall Roman site, near Lichfield, Staffordshire.
-I gained my DoE Bronze Award, and carried on going to the dig every Saturday and many Sundays and weekdays in the next couple of years.
+My school sponsored me to do the Duke of Edinburgh Bronze Award.
+For the "Interest" section I took up going to the nearest archeological excavation run by the South Staffordshire Archaeological Society, Saturday excavations at Wall Roman site, near Lichfield, Staffordshire.
+I gained my DoE Bronze Award, and contnued to volunteer every Saturday and many Sundays and weekdays during the next couple of years.

 Other sites I worked on include:

 1980-86 Over the next five years I turned to digging outside London.
 Excavations include:

 These days I remain a member of my local archaeological society, receive the annual transactions, occasionally attend the meetings, and watch the odd archaeology programme on TV.

 For more spoo go to Hobley's Heroes.
 Gathering together the fragmentary scraps of paper and photos that document their lives, working on excavations across the City of London in the period 1973-1991